modulabs-personalab/psyctl/README.md

 **Benchmark Methods:**
 - **Inventory**: Uses standardized psychological inventories (e.g., IPIP-NEO) with logit-based scoring.
 More objective and reproducible.
 - **LLM as Judge**: Generates situation-based questions and uses an LLM to evaluate responses.
 More flexible and context-aware.
+  - For API-based judges (OpenAI, OpenRouter), set environment variables:
+    - `OPENAI_API_KEY` for OpenAI models
+    - `OPENROUTER_API_KEY` for OpenRouter models
+  - For local models, use `local-default` (reuses target model) or configure custom model path in `benchmark_config.json`
+  - For custom API servers, edit `benchmark_config.json` to add your server configuration

 ### 📊 Supported Inventories